nixworks/public/news/2007/04/14/README.md

 _Context: Garry Kasparov, Moscow, Russia, chess_

 ### [ At least 300,000 secularist Turks march in Ankara to warn the Islamist Prime Minister of Turkey Recep Tayyip Erdogan and his party against seeking the presidency. ](/news/2007/04/14/at-least-300-000-secularist-turks-march-in-ankara-to-warn-the-islamist-prime-minister-of-turkey-recep-tayyip-erdoaan-and-his-party-against.md)
-_Context: Ankara, Islamist, President, Prime Minister of Turkey, Recep Tayyip Erdogan, Turkey, ruling party, secularist, third mass rally_
+_Context: Ankara, Islamist, President, Recep Tayyip Erdogan, Turkey, Turkish Prime Minister, ruling party, secularist, third mass rally_

 ### [ Iraqi insurgency: A car bomb explodes in a bus station in the city of Karbala, killing or injuring at least 56 people and injuring at least 70.
 At least 10 people die after a suicide bomber explodes a bomb at the Jadiriyah bridge in Baghdad. ](/news/2007/04/14/iraqi-insurgency-a-car-bomb-explodes-in-a-bus-station-in-the-city-of-karbala-killing-or-injuring-at-least-56-people-and-injuring-at-least.md)
 Get the latest international news and world events from Asia, Europe, the Middle East, and more.
 See world news photos and videos at ABCNews.com